UNINETTSigma2/documentation/code-of-conduct.md

 We strive to cultivate fair, efficient, professional and welcoming working environments and relationships, regardless of education, socio-economic status, gender, nationality, age, personality, religion, disability, size, appearance, ethnicity, political, identity or orientation in the sexual context.

 In all possible relations we should be honest, unprejudiced and unbiased.
-We should try to focus on facts over feelings without relieving possibilities to express in a proper way if need be.
+We should strive to focus on objective facts.

 ## Scope